stevencombs/retrocombs.github.io/_drafts/BLOG POST - A Mac user's guide to the Chromebook.md

 * delete files/folders
 * share Google Drive files

 You can also view thumbnail previews of files.
 Think of this as a scaled down version of **Quick Look** on the Mac.
 Move the cursor over the thumbnail at the bottom of the Files app as shown in the image below and a mini version of the document appears.
+You require a larger preview, you will need to use the web version of [Google Drive](http://drive.google.com).

 [Back to TOC](#tableofcontents)